sakurashiki/animal-herb-web/README.md

 - / ...
 Animal herb main page (Currently no content)
   - /1/ja ...
 Nekomimi Sweet Housemate Web site for Japanese
   - /1/en ...
 Nekomimi Sweet Housemate Web site for English (Currently no content)

+# We need your help!

+We are an INDIE game group, so we don't have enough resource to localize our website.
+We believe that our content can inspire people all over the world.
+We need your help to bring our content to the world.